rg-3/screenshot.js/README.md

 * Allows screenshots to be previewed, saved to disk, copied to the clipboard and deleted from temporary browser memory.

-* Respects your privacy by not making network requests and storing screenshots in temporary browser memory (with the option to save them to disk or copy them to the clipboard).
+* Respects your privacy by not making network requests and by storing screenshots in temporary browser memory (with the option to save them to disk or copy them to the clipboard).